joergschwarzwaelder/hhc2022/Holiday Eggs.md

 ### Snowrog
 When you pass through the Tolkien Ring area all the way to the right you stop at an ice bridge.
 A little bit more to the right (unreachable) there is an invisible Snowrog.
-You can talk to it by tampering with the web socket (talk to `snowrog`).
+You can talk to him by tampering with the web socket (talk to `snowrog`).
 ```
 {"type":"HELLO_ENTITY","entityType":"npc","id":"snowrog"}
 ```